 C1 SWYS - Give the consequence and what you expect to see.

-C2 Second warning:

-SWYS - say what you see.
-This is the second time...
-'Eddie, you're calling out' and describe the behaviour you need to see 'Eddie, you need to put your hand up and wait your turn to speak, thank you

-C3 Give children choice or consequence 'Eddie if you choose to keep shouting out you will have to sit in the cooling off chair Children should be praised for making the right choice C4 Cooling off chair/area/spot.
-If the choice is a wrong one, children will be given time out in the cooling off chair. (cooling off chair may be outside the classroom) This consequence also includes a playtime detention which will be recorded on a consequence card C5 Exclusion from the classroom If a child continues to make the wrong choice they will be removed to a 'buddy' class.
+C2 Second warning: SWYS - say what you see.
+This is the second time 'Eddie, you're calling out' and describe the behaviour you need to see 'Eddie, you need to put your hand up and wait your turn to speak, thank you C3 Give children choice or consequence 'Eddie if you choose to keep shouting out you will have to sit in the cooling off chair Children should be praised for making the right choice C4 Cooling off chair/area/spot.
+If the choice is a wrong one, children will be given time out in the cooling off chair. (cooling off chair may be outside the classroom) This consequence also includes a playtime detention which will be recorded on a consequence card.
+C4 Exclusion from the classroom If a child continues to make the wrong choice they will be removed to a 'buddy' class for 10 minutes - write out Golden Rules.
 This automatically generates a letter home.
+C5 Exclusion to SLT Meeti